 Accounts payable is a department that sits centrally in a business’s core operation.
 There’s a lot on the line – managing invoices efficiently is key to maintaining strong relationships with suppliers and making the most of your working capital.
 Here are our top tips for making sure you’re managing accounts payable effectively.

-The high stakes process navigated by the accounts payable department is deserving of effective management.
-Since accounts payable is responsible for the prompt and accurate payment of all incoming invoices, their capacity to perform effectively can have significant benefits for a range of other operational areas.
-Better adherence with established best practices in the accounts payable process is likely to contribute towards improving relationships with key suppliers, making best use of working capital, and avoiding fraud, all of which can have a tangible impact on the bottom line.
+The high-stakes process navigated by the accounts payable department is deserving of effective management.
+Since accounts payable are responsible for the prompt and accurate payment of all incoming invoices, their capacity to perform effectively can have significant benefits for a range of other operational areas.
+Better adherence to established best practices in the accounts payable process is likely to contribute towards improving relationships with key suppliers, making best use of working capital, and avoiding fraud, all of which can have a tangible impact on the bottom line.

-But the work handled by the AP department isn’t always simple, and the complexity involved with the process that they navigate day in, day out, makes it easy for inefficiencies to go unnoticed and fester.
-There are a range of ways that the accounts payable process can be made more effective, including the use of AP automation, but we’re here to focus on the ability of more effective accounts payable management in bringing about positive change.
+But the work handled by the AP department isn’t always simple, and the complexity involved with the process that they navigate day in and day out makes it easy for inefficiencies to go unnoticed and fester.
+There are a range of ways that the accounts payable process can be made more effective, including the use of AP automation, but we’re here to focus on the ability of more effective accounts payable management to bring about positive change.